NatasaMiric/car-specialist/README.md

 [Google Fonts](https://fonts.google.com/) was used for the following fonts:
   * Racing Sans One for the headings on the website.
-  * Source Sans Pro for the body text on the website.
+  * Roboto for the body text on the website.

 ### Agile methodology